nickchops/MarmaladeQuickAmazonAds/README.md

 See http://docs.madewithmarmalade.com/display/MD/Amazon+Mobile+Ads for further info inc signing-up for and setting up the ads service online.
+Check the C++ docs for any known issues or gotchas!